 This is not your typical dorm.
 It is modern hospitality in a historic Palazzo and will quickly become your home away from home!
 It is just a short walk from Florence’s most famous site, the Duomo, and is surrounded by cafés, boutiques and parks.
 Rooms are single occupancy and feature air conditioning, Wi-Fi, private bathrooms and personal work stations.
 Your residence features an incredible fitness facility, awesome rooftop pool, game room, laundry room and 24/7 front desk security.

 Click here to be “WOWed” by our residence

 After exploring the classic streets and canals of Venice, relax in the modern and comfortable Novotel Mestre Hotel.Visit Website

-After a day of relaxation and exploration on the Island of Capri and Positano, find yourself swimming in the great outdoor pool or resting comfortably at the beautiful 4-star Hotel Michelangelo.
-Our location in the heart of the city center is walking distance to all of the action.Visit Website
+After a day of relaxation and exploration on the Island of Capri and Positano, find yourself swimming in the great outdoor pool, relaxing at hotel’s private beach, or resting comfortably in your room at the beautiful 4-star La Residenza Hotel.
+Our location is a short walk to all of the action in the heart of the city center.Visit Website

 Best Western Blu Hotel Roma is surrounded by Rome’s famous monuments and landmarks, such as the Roman Forum, the Colosseum, the Spanish Steps and the Trevi Fountain.Visit Website